 Feng shui consultant in Paris

 Paris is home to artists, poets, philosophers and romantics – not to mention great architecture with good feng shui, cuisine and museums.
 50 million tourists come to Paris every year, making it the third most visit city in the world.
 I come to Paris as a feng shui consultant in search of the European or French form of feng shui.
-Paris is a birthplace of bikini, stethoscope and a pencil sharpener among other things – feng shui things.
+Paris is the birthplace of a bikini, stethoscope and pencil sharpener, among other things – feng shui things.
 Arboreal Paris is famous for its 484 000 trees which boost the biophilia effect of this picturesque capital of France.
-With great feng shui layout and the Seine river boosting the water element of Paris, it’s no wonder that Paris is one of the topmost visited cities in the world.
+With the great feng shui layout and the Seine River boosting the water element of Paris, it’s no wonder that Paris is one of the topmost visited cities in the world.
 Let’s look at Paris from a feng shui perspective to gain a deeper understanding and appreciation of this amazing city – the city of more than romance.

 Travel in Paris